rackerlabs/rackspace-how-to/content/office-365/office-365-faq.md

 #### Does Office 365 support IMAP, POP, and SMTP connections?

+Yes.
 You can use IMAP and SMTP connections instead of the default MAPI-based connection that comes with Office 365.

 **Note**: Using an IMAP or SMTP connection reduces functionality outside of